-In the US, the profession is seen as one of the fastest-growing ones, with a projected increase of 11% in the years 2014 and 2024, according to the data provided by the US Bureau of Labor Statistics.
+In the US, the profession is seen as one of the fastest-growing ones, with a projected increase of 6% between 2020 and 2030, according to the data provided by the US Bureau of Labor Statistics.

 A Career in Accounting: Auditors vs. Analysts

-The salary of BS Accounting graduates who successfully make it in the industry highly depends on the designation they hold, as well as the responsibilities that their job entail.
+The salary of BS Accounting graduates who successfully make it in the industry highly depends on the designation they hold, as well as the responsibilities that their job entails.

 The specific field that an accountant specializes in is also a big determinant of their salary.
 Accountants work in teams composed of specialized skills.
 In comparison, accountants who work in more sensitive, complex areas such as taxation, debt management, and expenditure earn more than those whose work involves data gathering and estimating budget costs.

 - In the white-collar workspace, people who have managerial and administrative roles in accounting earn more.
-In the national setting, the lower 10% of accountants earned about $44,000 a year, while the upper 10% earned more than $120,000 a year.
+In the national setting, the average accountant earned about $77,250 a year, while the upper 10% earned more than $128,970 a year.

 - Accountants who are adept at information technology work have an edge over their counterparts who focus entirely on the numbers side of the job.
 This job is suitable for accountants who want to pursue additional fields other than the traditional side of the profession.
-If you qualify for a position in a company looking for IT accounting managers, you can a median wage of $62,000 a year, and push further into earning almost $100,000 annually.
+If you qualify for a position in a company looking for IT accounting managers, you can earn a median wage of $131,759 a year, and push further into earning almost $165,252 annually.

 - Financial analysts are paid to assist business owners in making decisions about the direction of the company, analyzing market trends, and making necessary inferences about the growth of the business.
-Because of the nature of the job, the payscale also starts high, with yearly salaries ranging from $50,000 to as high as $84,000.
+Because of the nature of the job, the pay scale also starts high, with yearly salaries ranging from $59,000 to as high as $106,000.

-- Some accountants have no official salary bracket if they work as a personal financial adviser or accountant to celebrities or famous personalities.
+- Some accountants have no official salary bracket if they work as personal financial advisers or accountants to celebrities or famous personalities.
 You can say that the sky’s the limit on their earnings, especially if they’re known to be good at what they do!
 Considering the net worth of their clients, they usually earn big.